At a Glance

-The Tor Browser is free and sends your browser activity through a network of relays run by volunteers, obfuscating your actual IP address, making it difficult to impossible to track your online travels back to your IP address.
+The Tor Browser is free and sends your browser activity through a network of relays run by volunteers, which obfuscates your actual IP address and makes it difficult to impossible to track your online travels back to your IP address.

 As you can see below, the Tor Browser does an excellent job of hiding my actual IP address, making it appear that my U.S.-based connection is coming from a town in Germany.